philbgarner/Logs-Website/README.md

 - We need to implement controls on who can make API updates
 - jQuery and vanilla DOM syntax are mixed in ui_parameters.js functions, this should be corrected to just jQuery
 - Some of the scripts in /reports/ broke when I added the $hRow[] method of creating headers for the rows, the old way I was doing it was using UNION which would not have been appropriate for a large table.
 - The /src/ folder should be removed in GIT before we push this to the general repository because the licence on that project does not permit bundling the code.
+- TODO: Ryan wanted a 'nickname' ability (so allow admin/owner users to do that?)
+- Notes feature (Ryan's notes below) is still required.
+I was imagining a system where you can click on the relevant table row and add a note, tagging other users with @nickname so when they log in they see a notification.

 -------------------------------------------------------------------------------------------------